Paris Cooperative High School: Athletics

+In addition to Paris' 6 state championships, the Tigers have been state finalists in several other activities sanctioned by the IHSA:

 History

 The first public high school in Paris opened in 1869.
 The high school shared a building with one of the city's grade schools until 1909, when the city built a dedicated high school building.
 Architect Arthur L. Pillsbury of Bloomington designed the building in the Classical Revival style; his design included a two-story portico at the main entrance, stone and terra cotta arched doorways, quoins at the corners, and a dentillated cornice.
-The school's sports teams saw statewide success in the late 1930s, and as a result, the city built a new gymnasium for the school.
-Architects Berger and Kelley of Champaign designed the gym in the Streamline Moderne style.
-The gym was dedicated to longtime school basketball coach Ernie Eveland, who led the team to its early successes, in 1940.
+The school's sports teams saw statewide success in the late 1930s and early 1940s, and as a result, the city built a new gymnasium for the school which opened in 1944.
+Architects Berger and Kelley of Champaign designed the gymnasium in the Streamline Moderne style.
+In 1977, the gymnasium was dedicated to longtime boys basketball coach and Illinois Basketball Coaches Association Hall of Fame inductee, Ernie Eveland.
+Eveland led the Tigers to a state championship in both 1943 and 1947.

 The high school celebrated its 100-year anniversary in 2009.
 On May 29, 2015, Paris Cooperative High School left its original building for a new location.
 The original building was listed on the National Register of Historic Places on April 16, 2019.